Cheapest Car Insurance in Georgia (October 2025)

 *These rates are for a 40-year-old with good credit, a clean driving record and a 2012 Toyota Camry across all ZIP codes in the state.

-Georgia requires minimum liability coverage of $25,000 for bodily injury per person, $50,000 per accident, and $25,000 for property damage.
-These relatively standard limits keep baseline costs moderate but may leave you financially exposed in serious accidents, especially given Atlanta's heavy traffic and higher accident rates.
+Georgia requires minimum liability coverage of $25,000 for bodily injury per person, $50,000 per accident and $25,000 for property damage.
+These standard limits keep baseline costs moderate but may leave you financially exposed in serious accidents, especially given Atlanta's heavy traffic and higher accident rates.

 Mark_F icon

-Without comprehensive coverage, you're gambling against both aggressive drivers and unpredictable weather.
+Without full coverage, you're gambling against aggressive drivers and unpredictable weather.
 That hailstorm that pounded Atlanta last spring?
 Minimum coverage drivers paid every dime of those repairs out of pocket.

 Your legal requirements are covered, but consider whether these limits actually protect your finances when dealing with Georgia's unique driving challenges.

-Remember, the cheapest insurer isn't necessarily the best car insurance for your specific situation.
+The cheapest insurer isn't necessarily the best fit for your situation.
 If you're considering full coverage, scroll down to see the cheapest options for full coverage in Georgia.

 Cheapest Car Insurance in Georgia by City

-GEICO offers the most affordable minimum coverage rates in 11 of Georgia's 17 largest cities analyzed, while Auto-Owners secures the remaining six markets.
-This competitive split creates distinct regional patterns across the state's metropolitan landscape as of October 2025.
+GEICO offers the most affordable minimum coverage rates in 11 of Georgia's 17 largest cities analyzed, while Auto-Owners secures the remaining six markets as of October 2025.

 Minimum coverage costs across Georgia's major cities range from $32 to $61 monthly.
-Valdosta residents benefit from the state's lowest rates at $32 monthly through GEICO, while Atlanta drivers face the highest premiums at $61 monthly with Auto-Owners.
-Most mid-sized cities maintain rates between $37 and $47 monthly, with Auto-Owners typically serving the more expensive metro Atlanta suburbs.
+Valdosta residents have the state's lowest monthly rates at $32 through GEICO, while Atlanta drivers pay the highest premiums at $61 with Auto-Owners.
+Most mid-sized cities maintain rates between $37 and $47.

 AlbanyGeico$39-34%$-34